mlutze/bartok-legacy/README.md

 you may instead play a collection of cards such that:
 - the first card alone would be valid to play
 - the remaining cards are in increasing order
-- the remaining have prime values, where a Jack, Queen, King, and Ace have the values 11, 12, 13, and 14, respectively.
+- all the cards have prime values, where a Jack, Queen, King, and Ace have the values 11, 12, 13, and 14, respectively.

 ## Give 2
 _Added by Jonathan, 14 Aug 2023_